 - Revenue from metal recovery offsets rehabilitation costs

 - Allows flexibility in fee structure and funding options via metal exposure

 - Single-source accountability for tailings and water management

 - KPIs structured to minimise cost and maximise rehabilitation

 Technology & Partners

-Future Element is forming strategic relationships with world leading technology companies and OEMs to provide robust, adaptable & autonomous solutions.
+We’re partnering with top-tier miners, mining technology companies and OEMs to provide robust, adaptable & autonomous solutions.

 Metal recovery, advanced dewatering and water treatment platform technologies cleanteqwater.com